 Share your kids' memories privately with family

 Most family-sharing apps were designed for social platforms, not actual family privacy.
-Here's what to look for in a real solution - and what we're building.
+Here's what to look for in a real solution - and how Relly does it.

 The privacy problem with most family apps